accosmin/nano/README.md

 A **loss** function assigns a scalar score to the prediction of a model by comparing it with the ground truth target (if provided): the lower the score, the better the prediction.
 The loss functions are combined into training **criteria** to account for all training samples and to regularize the model.

 A **trainer** optimizes the parameters of a given model to produce the correct outputs for a given task using the cumulated values of a given loss over the training samples as a numerical optimization criteria.
 All the available trainers tune all their required hyper parameters on a separate validation dataset.
-The library provides `batch`, `minibatch` and `stochastic` instances.
+The library provides `batch` and `stochastic` instances.

 #### Compilation